 Question 5: In your opinion, when cooperation occurs between Lancang-Mekong countries, what indicates its success?
 How do you know if cooperation is successful?

 Mr. Parks: ideally, an improvement in development outcomes – especially for natural resources; and countries abiding by their agreements.
-But you have to recognise that what a diplomatic sees as ‘success’ will differ from what a development person will see it.
+But you have to recognise that what a diplomat sees as ‘success’ will differ from what a development person will see it.
 For developers, development is a means to broader cooperation.

 Mr. Zawacki: just completing projects could be seen as successful.
 But is it really successful, and for whom?
 It always comes back to definitions.
 It is important to remember that, for officials, they see success; they see that livelihoods have been improved.